Price Of 21-Karat Gold Hits JD40.9 Per Gramme In Local Market

 (MENAFN- Jordan News Agency)

 Amman, Dec.
-16 (Petra) -- Prices of 21-karat gold, the highest demand at the local market, stood at JD40.90 per gramme, as a purchasing price, against JD39.20 as a selling price, an official said Monday.
+19 (Petra) -- Prices of 21-karat gold, the highest demand at the local market, stood at JD40.90 per gramme, as a purchasing price, against JD39.20 as a selling price on Tuesday.

-Jordan Jewelers Association's Secretary General, Ribhy Allan, told Jordan News Agency (Petra) that the price of 24-karat and 18-karat gold amounted to JD48.10 and JD36.40, respectively.
+According to the Jordan Jewelers Association's daily bulletin, the price of 24-karat and 18-karat gold amounted to JD48.10 and JD36.40, respectively.

-The price of a Rashadi lira, weighing seven grammes, stood at JD289, while an English lira, which weighs eight grammes reached JD330, Allan said.

-Gold demand and supply are both low in the local market, Allan added.

 Legal Disclaimer: